Quality in the Making

 It is the partners of Quality Dairy Farms' vision to bring awareness and recognition of the extremely high quality of dairy products available from Northern New York.
 Their dedication is reflected by the numerous 'Dairy of Distinction' Awards and the prestigious Empire State 'SUPER MILK' Awards.

-Mercer's Dairy continues to provide the same delicious flavors that Mercer's customers have always enjoyed, with 37 traditional flavors of ice cream, eight flavors of yogurt, four flavors of sherbet, three flavors of fat-free, no-sugar-added ice cream and its unique, unprecedented creation of for adults-only, Mercer's Wine Ice Cream.
+Mercer's Dairy continues to provide the same delicious flavors that Mercer's customers have always enjoyed, with 37 traditional flavors of ice cream, four flavors of sherbet, three flavors of fat-free, no-sugar-added ice cream and its unique, unprecedented creation of for adults-only, Mercer's Wine Ice Cream.